MathFlow: Enhancing the Perceptual Flow of MLLMs for Visual Mathematical Problems: Related Work

+\textbf{Visual Mathematical Reasoning with MLLMs.} Solving visual mathematical problems (\eg, geometry diagrams, algebraic plots, and \etc) requires both strong reasoning ability and accurate interpretation of visual primitives and symbolic content~\citep{yan2024survey,wemath2}.
+Most previous works are dedicated to improving the reasoning process, including chain-of-thought strategies~\citep{xu2025llavacotletvisionlanguage,r-cot}, tool-aided reasoning~\citep{alphageometry,pot}, test time scaling~\citep{visuothink,vstar}, and reinforcement learning~\citep{Skyworkr1v2,vlm-r3}.
+Several recent works~\citep{DVLR,vcar,wei2025slowperceptionletsperceive} suggest that one of the major bottlenecks in visual mathematical reasoning is inaccurate visual comprehension.

-The use of LLMs and MLLMs for solving visual mathematical problems has been extensively explored in several studies~\cite{tsp,wang2024exploring,mathglm,multimath}.
-GPTs~\cite{gpt3,gpt4v,gpt}, for example, demonstrated some capacity for solving basic arithmetic and algebraic problems.~\cite{cowen2023learn,yenduri2024gpt} However, it was noted that GPTs often produced incorrect or misleading explanations, highlighting the limitations of these models in reliably handling complex mathematical problem~\cite{solving,mathematical,examining}.
+\textbf{Mathematics Evaluation Benchmarks.} The use of LLMs and MLLMs for solving visual mathematical problems has been extensively explored in several studies~\cite{tsp,wang2024exploring,mathglm,multimath}.
 To better assess the progress of LLMs and MLLMs in mathematical solving and to drive further improvement, a number of mathematics-specific evaluation benchmarks have been introduced~\cite{liu2024finemath,satpute2024can,zhang2024mario}.

-Some benchmarks~\cite{omni,cmm,mathqa,mathbench}, such as MathQA~\cite{mathqa}, MATH~\cite{MATH}, and MathBench~\cite{mathbench}, are designed to evaluate LLMs across a wide spectrum of mathematical concepts, from basic arithmetic to advanced calculus and geometry.
-However, many mathematical problems include diagrams, which has led researchers to increasingly focus on developing multimodal large language models (MLLMs) that can effectively handle both textual and visual content~\cite{g-llava,eagle}.
+However, many mathematical problems include diagrams, which has led researchers to increasingly focus on developing MLLMs that can effectively handle both textual and visual content~\cite{g-llava,eagle}.

-Hence, additional benchmarks have been proposed to address these challenges more effectively~\cite{mathvista,visaidmath,mathverse}.
-WeMath~\cite{wemath} aims to evaluate MLLMs' visual mathematical reasoning by decomposing problems into sub-problems, thereby assessing knowledge acquisition and generalization abilities beyond end-to-end performance.
-In contrast, MathVista~\cite{mathvista} integrates diverse mathematical and visual tasks to challenge models with fine-grained visual understanding and compositional reasoning across various contexts.
 To provide a more comprehensive and in-depth evaluation of MLLMs, MathVerse~\cite{mathverse} builds upon MathVista, focusing on eliminating textual redundancy to ensure genuine interpretation of visual diagrams rather than reliance on textual shortcuts.
-It also introduces a Chain-of-Thought (CoT) evaluation strategy~\cite{cot,wu2024chain,shum2023automatic,chen2023chatcot} for a detailed assessment of intermediate reasoning steps.
-However, our analysis reveals that these benchmark datasets still have limitations, such as insufficient coverage of complex multimodal mathematical reasoning.
+It also introduces a Chain-of-Thought (CoT) evaluation strategy~\cite{cot,wu2024chain} for a detailed assessment of intermediate reasoning steps.
+However, our analysis reveals that these benchmark datasets still have limitations.